VEINED FUNGI of the Pacific Northwest

 The other veined fungi included here are not likely to be confused with chanterelles.
 Most of them are small members of genera most of whose members have well-formed gills: Marasmius, Mycena, Hemimycena, and Arrhenia.
 Rimbachia has characteristics in common with gilled mushrooms as well.
 Stereopsis humphreyi is a distinctive small white species with a stem and gill-less cap.
 Cudonia circinans is in a genus traditionally associated with cup-fungi and is the only ascomycete considered here.
 Some of the so-called crust and parchment fungi have a vein-like surface, but many require microscopic identification or are seldom recorded.
 Four that are recognizable and fairly common are described here: Phlebia radiata, Phlebia tremellosa, Plicatura nivea, and Plicaturopsis crispa.

-1a Upright fruitbodies with vein-like folds on the underside of a cap (usually running down onto the upper part of the stem) or on the outside of a funnel-like fruitbody, 5 cm or more tall when mature, generally growing on the ground (See the Chanterelle key mentioned in the introduction).
+1a Upright fruitbodies with vein-like folds on the underside of a cap (usually running down onto the upper part of the stem) or on the outside of a funnel-like fruitbody, 5 cm or more tall when mature, generally growing on the ground (See the Chanterelles Key, mentioned in the introduction, and illustrations in a Gallery below)

 ................................................................................Chanterelles